The preformed spacer

 Gentamicin is a wide spectrum antibiotic active against Gram positive and Gram negative bacteria.
 Gentamicin is available in powder form, heat resistant and non-allergenic, has well known side effects and has good elution profile from PMMA.

+Why it does exist the spacer with the combination of Gentamicin + Vancomycin (Vancogenx-Space)?
 When the pathogen is resistant to Gentamicin, and susceptible to Vancomycin the use of Vancogenx is indicated.
 In such cases, the combination of the antibiotics is synergistic and the antimicrobial effectiveness is enhanced (Bertazzoni et al., 2011; Gallo et al., 2013)

 The spacer is made of bone cement and antibiotic.
 Why the mechanical and pharmacological characteristics are different from those of spacers made in the theatre?